vmware/captive-web-view/documentation/backlog.md

     This could be done in a number of ways.

     -   Use a standard CSS import with a well-known name like `appColourScheme.css` in the UI web resources.
-The contents of the file would be generated at run time by native code.
+The native code would generate the CSS at run time and serve it as a response.

     -   Static insertion of CSS into any HTML file loaded from the app resources or assets.
 The CSS code would be the same as in the import mechanism.

     -   Send a colour scheme in a JSON object during bridge initialisation.
-The bridge code could then insert a CSS node on-the-fly and populate it with CSS rules, also generated on-the-fly.
+The bridge code could then insert an on-the-fly CSS node and populate it with CSS rules, also generated on-the-fly.
 The rules would be the same as in the import mechanism.
 For reference, see:
         [https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleSheet](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleSheet)

     Of these mechanisms, static insertion would result in the CSS being present